aws-samples/vpn-gateway-strongswan/README.md

 When using either AWS VGWs or TGWs for the remote end of the site-to-site VPN connection, a site-to-site VPN connection resource will be established in AWS on the remote site.
 Within the site-to-site VPN connection resource on the remote site, you can download a VPN configuration file that will provide you with much of the data required to deploy the local VPN gateway.
 In the AWS management console, see `VPC -> Site-to-Site VPN Connections`, select the connection of interest, click `Download` and select the `Generic` option for `Vendor` and download the configuration file.

 Review the data in this file in preparation for passing it as parameters to the CloudFormation stack in the next step.

+#### Using PSK-based authentication

+If you're using PSK-based authentication, you'll need to create two secrets in AWS Secrets Manager in your simulated on-premises environment.
+You can find PSK values in the VPN tunnel configuration file under the "IPSec Tunnel #1" and "IPSec Tunnel #2" sections and "Pre-Shared Key" value.

+Each of the AWS Secrets Manager secrets for the PSK values must be in the form of `psk:<value>` where `psk` is the key and `<value>` is the private shared key value.

 ### 4. Deploy VPN Gateway Stack